AlloyCI/alloy-runner/docs/configuration/advanced-configuration.md

 ### Using a private container registry

 > **Notes:**
-- This feature requires GitLab Runner **1.8** or higher
+- This feature requires AlloyCI Runner **1.0** or higher
-- For GitLab Runner versions **>= 0.6, <1.8** there was a partial
-  support for using private registries, which required manual configuration of credentials on runner's host.
-We recommend to upgrade your Runner to at least version **1.8** if you want to use private registries.
 - Using private registries with the `if-not-present` pull policy may introduce [security implications][secpull].
 To fully understand how pull policies work, read the [pull policies documentation](../executors/docker.md#how-pull-policies-work).

 If you want to use private registries as a source of images for your builds, you can set the authorization configuration in the `DOCKER_AUTH_CONFIG` [secret variable].
-It can be set in both GitLab Variables section of a project and in the `config.toml` file.
+It can be set in both AlloyCI Variables section of a project and in the `config.toml` file.

 For a detailed example, visit the [Using Docker images documentation][priv-example].